Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 4
-## 4] There is a file named access.log in the current directory.
+> There is a file named access.log in the current directory.
 Print the contents.

 ```
 cat access.log